 At the Quarry’s West end, the tunnel path splits into three short tunnel outlets, each with its own distinctive exit.
 The extra ‘Y’ tunnels may have been added later; in Felix Feist’s Deluge (1933) we see only one entrance, piled high with dirt.
 A matte painting in that film places the Quarry at the edge of the Atlantic Ocean.

 At the tunnel fork is a perfect view of all four distinctly different exits, perfect for any kind of filming involving a cave or mineshaft setting.
-Standing at the fork, we realize this is where fearless Beverly Garland confronted the dreaded Cucumber monster in Roger Corman’s It Conquered the World.
-Where John Agar first met the floating alien noggin in Nathan Juran’s Brain from Planet Arous (1958).
+Standing at the fork, we realize this is where fearless Beverly Garland confronted the dreaded Cucumber monster in Roger Corman’s It Conquered the World, and where John Agar first met the floating alien noggin in Nathan Juran’s Brain from Planet Arous (1958).

 Here as well is where the ‘It’ from It Conquered the World exited its tunnel hiding place, only to be blowtorched to a chocolate-syrup demise by Lee Van Cleef.
-Here (with unconvincing fake snow) was the plane crash site from the remake of Lost Horizon, and (with an added pool) the Vietnam prologue from Robert Aldrich’s The Choirboys (1977).
-Television’s Batman (1966) used one of the tunnel entrances for the Batcave entrance, where the under-cranked Batmobile is seen exiting into the daylight.
+Here (with unconvincing fake snow) was the plane crash site from the remake of Lost Horizon and (with an added pool) the Vietnam prologue from Robert Aldrich’s The Choirboys (1977).
+Television’s Batman (1966) used one of the tunnels for the Batcave entrance, where the under-cranked Batmobile is seen exiting into the daylight.

-Roger Corman may have filmed here most frequently, but Bronson Canyon was in use so constantly in the fifties as to make Corman seem just a drop in the bucket.
+Roger Corman may have filmed here most frequently but Bronson Canyon was in such constant use in the fifties as to make Corman seem just a drop in the bucket.
 All the exteriors of Edward L. Cahn’s Invisible Invaders (1959), with its doddering alien zombies, seem to have been shot here.
-Why, you san see the exact hill down which the zombies stalked, a piece of film then repeated about six times in the movie.
+Why, you can see the exact hill down which the zombies stalked, a piece of film then repeated about six times in the movie.
 Almost all of Anthony Mann’s ending battle for Men in War (1957) took place here, as did the conclusion in the Commie ammo dump in Sam Fuller’s China Gate (1957).